 Molded Cable Disadvantages:

-The cost of producing the mold alone costs manufacturer’s a fortune.
+The cost of producing the mold alone costs the manufacturer’s a fortune.
 Imposing it on the customers becomes mandatory to avoid loss.
 There are certain cons associated with appealing and durable Overmolded cables, they are:

 Installation– Use of multi-colored cables may lead to confusion if not marked properly.

 Durability– Strong wires leave no room for flexibility.
-You cannot bend and twist these wires into custom-spaces.
-Getting the right sized mold causes stiffness.
+You cannot bend and twist these wires into custom spaces.
+Getting the right-sized mold causes stiffness.

 In all, both the assembling strategies are spot-on with some minor shortcomings.
-Depending on your requirements and environmental conditions determine the correct type.
+Depending on your requirements and environmental conditions, determine the correct type.

-Two aspects, however, get an edge over others and they are cost and the situation in which the cables need assembling.
+Two aspects, however, get an edge over others, and they are cost and the situation in which the cables need assembling.